romeorizzi/TALight/README.md

 Like the browsers in parsing the URL field, Linux and Mac use '/' rather than '\\' in order to separate the names of the directoris when walking along a path in your filesystem.
 Therefore, if you are on Windows, you should write `~\TAlight` instead of `~/TAlight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.

 <strong>If you are Windows user keep this in mind in interpreting all instructions to follow.</strong>

+Also, if you are a Windows user be warned on what is the correct way to clone a repo containing also symlinks:

+    after having opened the git bash as Administrator, you must launch the clone command with the correct parameter.
+More precisely:
+    ```bash
+    git clone -c core.symlinks=true https://github.com/romeorizzi/TAlight.git
+    ```

 ## OBTAIN THE BINARIES